Host Hotels & Resorts, Inc. (HST) Stock Price & Analysis

 Structure Analysis

-HST Short positioning is starting to look crowded.
-Current days to cover is 5.3 trading days, meaning short positions could unwind at a normal pace.
+HST Short positioning looks normal.
+Current days to cover is 3.1 trading days, meaning short positions could unwind at a normal pace.
 Short covering is likely to have a normal impact on price moves.
+No meaningful structural fragility is currently detected (Fragility Score 19/100, DTC percentile 60%) with short positioning continuing to expand.

 No clear bull trap characteristics detected.
 Recent price behavior remains broadly consistent with current positioning.This reading helps confirm that current price action remains structurally healthy and does not indicate elevated trap risk.